Portuguese yields sag as BES seeks to soothe investor nerves

 * Greek, other peripheral euro zone bond yields also fall

-* Italy sells 7.5 billion euros of bonds to strong demand (Updates prices into close)
+* Italy sells 7.5 billion euros of bonds to strong demand (Updates with Italian auction result, adds fresh comments)

 By Emelia Sithole-Matarise